jwtay1/workshop-PAC-2020-image-analysis/README.md

 > IMPORTANT: Please install MATLAB before the workshop.
 Plan for ~1-2 hours with internet connection for installation.

 The University of Colorado provides a site license for MATLAB.
-Please follow the instructions at [OIT]( https://oit.colorado.edu/software-hardware/software-downloads-and-licensing/matlab) for details.
+Please follow the instructions at [OIT]( https://oit.colorado.edu/software-hardware/software-downloads-and-licensing/matlab).

 If you have any issues, please email me at jian.tay@colorado.edu and I will try my best to help.